The emotional toll of osteoporosis is real. Depression is common in people with this disease.

-Kyphosis, the "dowager's hump" that results from vertebral fractures, has been associated with significant depression in people with osteoporosis.
-After one fracture, many people with osteoporosis are so fearful that they may fall and injure themselves again that they don't pursue the activities they enjoy.
+After you get the diagnosis, your self-image can change.
+You may see yourself as more fragile than before.
+After one broken bone, many people with osteoporosis are so fearful that they may fall and injure themselves again that they stop doing activities they enjoy.

-One way to cope with depression and other psychological problems related to osteoporosis is to find support from other people going through the same thing.
+Support groups are a good way to talk with others going through the same thing.
 The National Osteoporosis Foundation sponsors local support groups called Building Strength Together.
-Anyone can start one in their community.
-You can find one, join one, or start one on their web site at http://www.nof.org/patientinfo/support_groups.htm.
+Anyone can start one in their own community.
+You can find one, join one, or start one on their web site.